-If you are looking for a private tour to Egypt, then a visit to legendary Alexandria is a must.
-This beautiful city on the Mediterranean simply resonates with the richness of its history and culture, and Egypt’s second largest city maintains an atmospheric juxtaposition between old and new.
-Known as ‘The Pearl of the Mediterranean’, Alexandria is both a modern commercial hub as well as a fascinating tourist destination.
+If you are looking for a private tour of Egypt, then a visit to legendary Alexandria is a must.
+This beautiful city on the Mediterranean resonates with the richness of its history and culture, and Egypt’s second-largest city maintains an atmospheric juxtaposition between old and new.
+Known as ‘The Pearl of the Mediterranean,’ Alexandria is both a modern commercial hub as well as a fascinating tourist destination.

 History of Alexandria

-Founded by military icon Alexander the Great during the Hellenistic era, Alexandria soon become the Graeco-Roman capital of Egypt.
-Dating back to 331 BC, the city was founded as a link between ancient Greece and the Nile, the river that for centuries had brought wealth into Egypt.
+Founded by military icon Alexander the Great during the Hellenistic era, Alexandria soon became the Graeco-Roman capital of Egypt.
+Dating back to 331 BC, the city was founded as a link between ancient Greece and the Nile, the river that had brought wealth into Egypt for centuries.
 Alexander believed the location would prove to be a stronghold for Greece, and the leader commissioned Dinocrates to design the layout for the new Hellenistic city.

 Contemporary Alexandria

-Modern day Alexandria is a city that bustles with commerce and tourism, but the industry in no way detracts from its wondrous past.
-The city’s East Harbor is where much of ancient Alexandria was located, and to take a walk around the water’s edge is to walk back along thousands of years of history.
+Modern-day Alexandria is a city that bustles with commerce and tourism, but the industry in no way detracts from its wondrous past.
+The city’s East Harbor is where much of ancient Alexandria was located, and to take a walk around the water’s edge is to walk back thousands of years of history.

 Attractions

-Alexandria is saturated with heritage, culture and architecture, and the list of things for visitors to see and experience in one of their Egypt trips in 2019 is long.
-There are world-class museums, the magnificent library, an opera house, a plethora of famous and important historical sites, and even a zoo.
-With so many wonderful options you won’t be disappointed to visit the ‘Pearl of the Mediterranean’.
+Alexandria is saturated with heritage, culture, and architecture, and the list of things for visitors to see and experience on one of their Egypt trips in 2019 is long.
+There are world-class museums, a magnificent library, an opera house, a plethora of famous and important historical sites, and even a zoo.
+With so many wonderful options, you won’t be disappointed to visit the ‘Pearl of the Mediterranean.’

 Museums

-There are several top class museums to visit during your stay in Alexandria, the most prominent of which is the National Museum.
+There are several top-class museums to visit during your stay in Alexandria, the most prominent of which is the National Museum.
 This exceptional museum showcases the diverse history of Alexandria, from the era of the pharaohs right through to the 19th century.
-More of the city’s fine range of museums include The Royal Jewelry Museum, The Cavafy Museum and the Aquarium.
+The city’s fine range of museums includes The Royal Jewelry Museum, The Cavafy Museum, and the Aquarium.

 Library

-One of the most famous buildings in history, the original Royal Library of Alexandria was the stuff of legend, a shining light of the past until it was destroyed by fire under mysterious circumstances.
-Once the biggest library in the world, the city lost its ‘symbol of knowledge’.
-However, in 2002 the new Bibliotheca of Alexandrina was completed and opened its doors for the first time.
-The ultra-modern library memorializes its predecessor, and is now a beautiful contemporary space where history, culture, philosophy, art and science come together under one roof.
+One of the most famous buildings in history, the original Royal Library of Alexandria, was the stuff of legend, a shining light of the past until it was destroyed by fire under mysterious circumstances.
+Once the biggest library in the world, the city lost its ‘symbol of knowledge.’
+However, in 2002, the new Bibliotheca Alexandrina was completed and opened its doors for the first time.
+The ultra-modern library memorializes its predecessor and is now a beautiful contemporary space where history, culture, philosophy, art, and science come together under one roof.

 Pompey’s Pillar

-Pompey’s Pillar is a freestanding Roman style column built in the center of The Temple of Serapeum, flanked either side by two well-preserved sphinx statues.
+Pompey’s Pillar is a freestanding Roman-style column built in the center of The Temple of Serapeum, flanked on either side by two well-preserved sphinx statues.
 Pompey’s triumphal Pillar is the largest column ever built outside of Rome and is the only example of its kind ever built.
 This magnificent icon of Alexandria is just one of the city’s significant historical treasures.

 Alexandria Light House

-The Lighthouse of Alexandria, also known as the Pharos of Alexandria, was built between 280 and 247 BC, and became a beacon of light not only in the physical sense, but for the for the ingenuity of the ancient world.
+The Lighthouse of Alexandria, also known as the Pharos of Alexandria, was built between 280 and 247 BC and became a beacon of light not only in the physical sense but also for the ingenuity of the ancient world.
 Alexandria’s large Mediterranean port was a significant trading post, and the need for a lighthouse was paramount.
-At the time of its construction it was one of the largest buildings in the world, and is considered by some scholars as the first lighthouse in history.
+At the time of its construction, it was one of the largest buildings in the world and is considered by some scholars as the first lighthouse in history.
 It stood for 1,600 years until an earthquake destroyed the main tower, but its foundations remain, and with The Temple of Tapporsis Magna situated nearby, the area is well worth a visit.

 Fort Qaitbey